duckduckgo/zeroclickinfo-fathead/.github/NEW_IA_TEMPLATE.md

 # New {IA Name} Fathead Instant Answer
-Help DuckDuckGo become the best Search Engine for {Language} developers!
+Help us make DuckDuckGo the best search engine for programmers!

 ### What do I need to know?